SalimOfShadow/Kamernet-Bot/README.md

 - Customizable parameters for filtering and replying to listings.
 - Configurable timing for checking listings and sending responses.
 - Logs interactions for tracking purposes.
-- Passes tests on [Bot Detector](https://bot-detector.rebrowser.net/) and [Broswer Scan](https://www.browserscan.net/bot-detection) ensuring it behaves like a human and avoids detection,though results may change at any time.
+- Passes tests on [Bot Detector](https://bot-detector.rebrowser.net/) and [Broswer Scan](https://www.browserscan.net/bot-detection) ensuring it behaves like a human and avoids detection for now,though results may change at any time.
 - Can be run in Docker for easy deployment.

 ## Requirements